-Please note: It is the student's responsibility to stay in close contact with his or her advisor, keeping them abreast of any changes in student record information (i.e., address, phone number) and updating alterations made to the study plan.
+Please note: It is the student's responsibility to stay in close contact with their advisor, keeping them abreast of any changes in student record information (i.e., address, phone number) and updating alterations made to the study plan.
 This latter issue is especially important given that not all courses are taught each semester.
 Altering the study plan without assistance from the academic advisor may inadvertently result in scheduling difficulties that, in turn, will affect the student's proposed graduation date.
-Students are expected to track their progress by accessing the Self-Service program evaluation tool:
+Students are expected to track their progress by accessing Self-Service via PiratePort.